owncloud/ocis/services/postprocessing/README.md

 ## Postprocessing Functionality

 The storageprovider service (`storage-users`) can be configured to initiate asynchronous postprocessing by setting the `STORAGE_USERS_OCIS_ASYNC_UPLOADS` environment variable to `true`.
-If this is the case, postprocessing will get initiated *after* uploading a file and all bytes have been recieved.
+If this is the case, postprocessing will get initiated *after* uploading a file and all bytes have been received.

 The `postprocessing` service will then coordinate configured postprocessing steps like scanning the file for viruses.
 During postprocessing, the file will be in a `processing state` where only a limited set of actions are available.
 Note that this processing state excludes file accessability by users.